matzek92/caffe/README.md

-# Caffe Fork Number 11724

-# This is Fork Number 1856 of BVLC/caffe Repository.
+# This is Fork Number 11724 of BVLC/caffe Repository.
 It contains some adjustments to fit my needs (e.g. Branches for projects that need caffe in some special revision (py-faster-rcnn)).

 ## Here the original Readme and License Stuff, please read carefully before cloning or forking from here: